deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/bb-introducing-url-patterns.md

 Table 15-2.
 Matching URLs

-As shown in Table 15-2, the routing system will work with the incoming request even if there is no controller or action to receive the values
+As shown in Table 15-2, the routing system will work with the incoming request even if there is no controller or action to receive the extrated values.

 <!--